WrestleMania XXVII: Background

 Along with WrestleMania XXVII, a series of events grouped as "WrestleMania Week" was held in the week preceding the event including WrestleMania's annual WrestleMania Axxess fan convention, the 2011 WWE Hall of Fame ceremony, the fourth annual WrestleMania Art exhibition and auction, and a Celebrity Pro-Am Golf tournament.
 WrestleMania Axxess was held at the Georgia World Congress Center, while the WWE Hall of Fame ceremony took place at the Philips Arena.
 It was the first pay-per-view event under WWE's promotional rights deal with Kmart.
-Under the deal, Kmart will be the official sponsor for all of WWE's live events in the United States for the rest of 2011.
-As another part of the promotion for the event, WWE Magazine released a "Guide to WrestleMania XXVII" app for the iPhone, iPod Touch and iPad, offering information about the upcoming event as well as trivia from past events.
+Under the deal, Kmart was the official sponsor for all of WWE's live events in the United States for the rest of 2011.
+As another part of the promotion for the event, WWE Magazine released a "Guide to WrestleMania XXVII" app for the iPhone, iPod Touch, and iPad, offering information about the upcoming event as well as trivia from past events.

 "Written in the Stars" by Tinie Tempah was the theme song for the event.
 "Diamond Eyes (Boom-Lay Boom-Lay Boom)" by Shinedown served as the secondary theme song, while R&B singer Keri Hilson performed "America the Beautiful" at the start of the show.
 Celebrities and former wrestlers that appeared in WrestleMania XXVII segments include Snoop Dogg, Pee Wee Herman, Gene Okerlund, Mae Young, and Roddy Piper.
-In addition, the WWE Hall of Fame Class of 2011 inductees made a one-night appearance, including the headliner Shawn Michaels, Jim Duggan, The Road Warriors, Sunny, Bob Armstrong, Abdullah the Butcher and celebrity Drew Carey.
+In addition, the WWE Hall of Fame Class of 2011 inductees made an appearance, including the headliner Shawn Michaels, Jim Duggan, The Road Warriors, Sunny, Bob Armstrong, Abdullah the Butcher, and celebrity Drew Carey.